 Guidance is continually issued by the Department for the Environment Food and Rural Affairs (DEFRA) to help both local authorities, industry or anyone affected by a 'Permitted Process'.

 Where can I obtain an application form?

-Application forms are available from the DEFRA website.
-Please contact the Environmental Protection Section on 023 8028 5411-Option 2 prior to completing the application.
+Application forms are available from the on-line DEFRA Guidance Manual Part C. Please contact the Environmental Protection Section on 023 8028 5411-Option 2 prior to completing the application.

 Where can I obtain Guidance Notes for particular processes?

 Sector Guidance Notes (LA-IPPC) and Process Guidance Notes (LAPPC) issued and amended by DEFRA are available on-line.

 Where can I obtain current fees and charges?

 The application, annual subsistence and substantial change fees and charges are set by Central Government and can be found on the DEFRA website.
 The on-line fees are from 2014-15 and are still current for the financial year 2016-17.

 Where Can I View a Permit?